 The caffeine in coffee varies, but generally, there’s about 95 mg per cup.
 It really depends on the blend.
 Lighter roasts are more caffeinated than darker roasts, and instant coffee has less caffeine than your typical pour-over.

 For earthy flavor and a manageable energy boost, try Whole Bean Organic French Roast Coffee from Thrive Market Goods.
+It’s a great way to get energy fast.

 Black teas have about 47 mg of caffeine per cup.
 The hotter the water and the longer the steep time, the more caffeine in each sip.